FaxMachin3/portfolio/README.md

 # My Portfolio:

 This is my portfolio website.
-My sole reason to built this was to improve my front-end skills.
+My sole reason to build this was to improve my front-end skills.

 ### Technologies Used: